Who is Guru or Teacher?

-“guru” means “the one who points”, like a signpost by the roadside.
-So worshipping a teacher is not important at all; what is important is for you to find out what you learnt or observed from him for yourself.
-Teacher will just show you the way and you are free to undertake the journey of learning.
+- “guru” means “the one who points”, like a signpost by the roadside.
+It is important for you to understand things for yourself.
+Teacher will just show you the way and you should undertake the journey of learning.
 So you have to be your own teacher and your own disciple, and there is no teacher outside.

 Asia OSS Technology Program, a sixteen country network, was initiated by the CICC Singapore office.
 The aim was to create a large number of OSS professionals to teach/spread/support OSS in South and South-east Asia.
 During this program importance of voluntary contribution and need for sustainable OSS training and promotional program in each country is stressed.